Opentrons/opentrons/api/docs/v2/new_modules.rst

 Hardware Modules
 ################

-Hardware modules include powered and unpowered Opentrons peripherals that attach to your Flex or OT-2.
-The Flex and OT-2 are aware of and control powered hardware modules via a USB connection.
-Unpowered modules are controlled by the protocols you write and upload to the Opentrons App.
-The Python API currently supports a :ref:`Temperature Module <temperature-module>`, :ref:`Magnetic Module <magnetic-module>`, :ref:`Thermocycler Module <thermocycler-module>`, :ref:`Heater-Shaker Module <heater-shaker-module>`, and an unpowered Magnetic Block.
-Modules are useful because they extend the capabilities of your robot.
+Hardware modules are powered and unpowered deck-mounted peripherals.
+The Flex and OT-2 know about and control powered modules when they're attached via a USB connection.
+By contrast, the robots do not know about unpowered modules until you create a protocol and upload it to the Opentrons App.

+Opentrons powered modules include our :ref:`Temperature Module <temperature-module>`, :ref:`Magnetic Module <magnetic-module>`, :ref:`Thermocycler Module <thermocycler-module>`, and :ref:`Heater-Shaker Module <heater-shaker-module>`.
+Our 96-well :ref:`Magnetic Block <magnetic-block>` is unpowered and recommended for use with the Flex only.
+These modules are useful because they help extend the capabilities of your Flex or OT-2.

 ************
 Module Setup